Mystery's Disappearing Act

 New Orleans, Louisiana is a place of the soul.
 It’s known to have one of the shortest life expectancies in the US, but the amount of living that the people do in that time is more than many of us could touch in a hundred years.
 All that we call soul food contributes to this.
 Of course it’s sterling culinary achievements are the first to come to mind - spicy crawfish in broth with corn and andouille sausage, charbroiled oysters bubbling with cheese, warm praline candy studded with pecans, pies, gumbo, jambalaya, red beans and rice, etouffé - rich, spicy, sustaining food you have to take your time to cook and even more to eat - and never alone, and absolutely never without music.
 Sometimes things are best when there’s no easy way out.
 The people carry the same warmth, depth, and zest for life.

 This was the first time in a while I’d been away from a place where dreams of being unfathomably rich are a shared part of the collective consciousness.
 New York is my city and I accept it with its flaws, one of which being an overweening material that is felt in every bit of brick, steel, and glass it is composed of.
 People crave the almighty dollar with a vicious lust because it comes with the promise of a penthouse, untouchable beauty, and access to mythical social strata.
 I’m not saying that New Orleans doesn’t have its share of luxury apartments - but I found there to be a greater sense of intrinsic value.
 I never felt pressure to be “cool”.
 Bars encourage you to put away your phone and talk to the person next to you.
-When you make eye contact with a person they smile - they might even say hello.
+Here the best thing offered at the table, outshining even the gastronomic wonders, is the conversation, the humanity, and the connection.

 Joy Inside My Tears